Joseph McCann (criminal): Criminal history before April 2019

-Beginning around 1996, Joseph and his brothers Sean (a year older than him) and Michael (two years younger) "ran a campaign of intimidation and crime" in their neighbourhood.
-Joseph himself first came into contact with the police at the age of 11.
+Beginning around 1996, McCann and his brothers "ran a campaign of intimidation and crime" in their neighbourhood.
+McCann first came into contact with the police at the age of 11.
 His first conviction was for theft, when he was aged 13, and others followed for criminal damage, possession of a knife and handling stolen goods.
 Other incidents reported by the press included stealing and setting fire to vehicles, carrying out muggings, threatening elderly neighbours and intimidating young children attending a homework club.
 Following complaints from neighbours, the council filmed the brothers vandalising property, damaging cars and throwing bricks at people.
 With neighbours and the council gathering evidence against the boys, in 1998 the council evicted the family from their home.